matkollin/veqflix/README.md

 ### Account Service
 The account service is responsible for managing user accounts.

+### Catalog Service
+The catalog service is responsible for managing the catalog.
+The catalog contains movies and series.

 ### Movie Service
 The movie service is responsible for managing movies.